graytl/exhibitions/Metadata/Satellite-Divinity/AV-Descriptions.md

 #### Clip 1 | The Delights of the Judaica Collection
 * Description: Lou Silberman highlights several rarities in the Judaica Collection.
 Treasures include the manuscript collection of Giovanni de Rossi of Parma on anti-Christian polemic in the Middle Ages.
-In addition, one of the 7 surviving copies of Leo Baeck’s publication “Aus Drei Jahrtausended,” destroyed by the Nazis, is housed in the Judaica Collection.
+In addition, one of the seven surviving copies of Leo Baeck’s publication “Aus Drei Jahrtausended,” destroyed by the Nazis, is housed in the Judaica Collection.